Armasss/Portfolio-HTML-ONLY_WEBDEV_ARMAS/README.md

 # Armas_Portflio_Using_HTML_Only

 This is a simple portfolio that only use HTML and has no CSS and JavaScript.
-The main focus of this protfolio is to showcase myprogramming or tech related projects and skills that I have along with other information a portfolio has such as a background of myself and my contact details.
+The main focus of this protfolio is to showcase my programming or tech related projects and skills that I have along with other information a portfolio has such as a background of myself and my contact details.

 ## Prerequisites For Cloning are running the site